 In 1070 William the Conqueror sent his relative Roger de Montgomery to Shrewsbury, and shortly afterwards he was made Earl of Shrewsbury.
 In March 1083 he placed his gloves upon the altar of the Saxon church and vowed that he would found an Abbey.
 He died in 1094, and this stone slab is C12.

 The Abbey was Benedictine.
-This window commemorates Benedict, and is by Jane Grey (1997).
+This window commemorates Benedict, and is by Jane Grey (1997) – I think (2018) that she is in fact Jane Gray – see the blog about Martindale, Cumbria – St Peter.
 It also commemorates Shrewsbury’s most favourite monk – Brother Cadfael, by Ellis Peters.
 In the TV series he was played by Derek Jacobi – my only complaint about the TV series was that it did not show how basic the daily round of prayer was to Cadfael and his colleagues.

 Regular monastic life began in 1087 with Fulchred of Sées, the first abbot.
 The original church was 302 feet long and 133 feet wide – much bigger than the present church.
 It was a good place for an abbey – able to link into the river trade, trade on the main road, and a monopoly on milling.
 All of these feature in Cadfael.
 Ellis Peters also gives a version of the finding of the body of St Winefried.
 The name means “Blessed Stream” in Welsh, and she was the daughter of a C7 Welsh prince.
 She was murdered by her rejected lover Caradoc, but her uncle, Saint Beuno, was nearby and replaced her head on he shoulders, and she lived.
 Later she became abbess of a nunnery at Gwytherin in North Wales.
 In the C12 any monastery worth its salt needed relics, and in 1137 Winefried’s relics were bought to Shrewsbury and buried in a shrine at the west end of the Abbey Church.
 Now only part of a reredos remains, along with this modern window, also by Jane Grey.